Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Introduction

+We also remark that Theorems \ref{Malg.thm.intro} and \ref{3foldtermintro} should be viewed as analogues of the classification of terminal and canonical singularities on threefolds.
+These classification results have been crucial in understanding the global geometry of threefolds, as well as the moduli space of surfaces, and we expect that the above results to play a corresponding role in the study of the global geometry of foliations of threefolds and moduli of surface foliations.

 We next prove a result on the existence of separatrices of log canonical foliation singularities.
-Loosely speaking a separatrix may be thought of as a local solution to the differential equation defining the foliation.
+Loosely speaking a separatrix may be thought of as a local solution to the differential equation defining the foliation, see Definition \ref{defn_sep} for a precise definition.
 It is an interesting and challenging problem to decide when a foliation singularity admits a separatrix.
-The existence of a (converging) separatrix is an essential element in the study of foliations singularities as it can be used to reduce the study of the singularity to a lower dimensional problem, via the adjunction formula, cf. \S \ref{adj.sect}.

-While separatrices do not necessarily exist around a general foliated singularity, we prove their existence for a large and natural class of foliation singularities.
+The existence of a (converging) separatrix is an essential element in the study of foliations singularities as it provides a way to ``organize" the dynamics around the foliation singularity.
+While separatrices do not necessarily exist for a general foliation singularity, we prove their existence for log canonical singularities.

 \begin{thm} [= Theorem \ref{t_lc_sep}] Let $\cal F$ be a germ of a log canonical foliation singularity on $0 \in \bb C^3$.
 Then $\cal F$ admits a separatrix. \end{thm}

 Our strategy of proof actually provides a more general version of this result allowing the underlying analytic germ to be singular.